Israrminhas1/Blog-Post-API/README.md

 * [PUT] /v1/categories/update/{id}: ***Updates an existing category.***
 * [DELETE] /v1/categories/delete/{id}: ***Deletes an existing category.***

-### You can access the API documentation for Swagger PHP library at http://localhost:8999/api-docs/.
+### You can access the API documentation for Swagger PHP library at http://localhost:8999/api-docs.
 The documentation contains information about the endpoints that are available, the parameters you can use, and the responses you can expect.

 ### Database Table Structure
 The tables in the database contain the following fields:

 #### Posts
-* ***id:*** The unique identifier for each post.
+* ***id:*** Unique post identifier.
 * ***title:*** The title of the post.
 * ***slug:*** The slug for the post URL.
 * ***content:*** The content of the post.